Meditation for April 11th

 That would be great.

-I think I need this demon to like leave.
+I think this demon needs to leave.

 If you think that is cool.